akshitha-gayatri/Fleet_Management/README.md

 # Fleetix: Project Overview

-This project was an undertaking of the team "Team 28" for the course "Design and Analysis of Software Systems" (DASS) in Spring 2025.

 ## Problem Statement
 Fleetix addresses open source route optimization B2B services for employee transportation, specifically tackling scenarios involving multiple pickups and drop-offs.